 Daniel P. Erikson is the senior associate for US policy and director of Caribbean programs at the Inter-American Dialogue.
 He is the author of The Cuba Wars: Fidel Castro, the United States, and the Next Revolution (Bloomsbury Press, 2008).
 His book chapters appear in The Obama Administration and the Americas: Agenda for Change (2009); The Diplomacies of Small States (2009); Latin America’s Struggle for Democracy (2008); Looking Forward: Comparative Perspectives on Cuba’s Transition (2007); Taking Sides: Clashing Views on Latin America (2007); and Transforming Socialist Economies: Lessons for Cuba and Beyond (2005), which he co-edited.

-Mr. Erikson has taught Latin American politics at Johns Hopkins-SAIS, is frequently interviewed in US and international media, and has testified before the US Congress.
+Daniel has taught Latin American politics at Johns Hopkins-SAIS, is frequently interviewed in US and international media, and has testified before the US Congress.
 His past positions include research associate at Harvard Business School and Fulbright scholar in US-Mexican business relations.
-He earned a Masters in Public Policy as a Dean’s Fellow at Harvard’s Kennedy School of Government and a BA from Brown University.
+He earned a master’s degree in public policy as a dean’s fellow at Harvard’s Kennedy School of Government and a B.A. from Brown University.
 He is a term member of the Council on Foreign Relations.